 Reading suggestions:

-- “The Cask of Amontillado” by Edgar Allen Poe (4 pages)—easy
+- “The Cask of Amontillado” by Edgar Allan Poe (4 pages) — easy

-2: View a video clip on “brain hacking.”
+- View a video clip on brain hacking.

-3: Read “Our Brains Are No Match for Our Technology” (3 pages) by Tristan Harris.
+- Read “Our Brains Are No Match for Our Technology” (3 pages) by Tristan Harris.
 What are Harris’ central ideas?
-Explain how he develops his central ideas.
+How does he develop them?

 Will you change your relationship with technology based on this information?
 Why or why not?